strimzi/proposals/060-kafka-roller-kraft.md

  5. Does not restart a broker if doing so would take the in-sync replicas count below `min.insync.replicas` for any topic hosted on that broker

 #### Unready pod
-If pod is unready, KafkaRoller awaits its readiness until the operational timeout is reached before doing anything.
-If it hasn't become ready still, it checks whether it is stuck.
+If pod is unready but not stuck, KafkaRoller awaits its readiness until the operational timeout is reached before doing anything.
 A pod is considered stuck if it is in one of following states:
 - `CrashLoopBackOff`
 - `ImagePullBackOff`
 - `ContainerCreating`